 For further information please contact us at email@example.com

-The Register of Prequalified Contractors lists all prequalified contractors according to work levels and category.
+The register lists all prequalified contractors according to work levels and category.
 It is updated on 31 January, 30 April, 31 July and 31 October each year.